 • Preheat oven to 180 C (350 F) and line a 12-hole muffin tin with paper cases.

 • In a large bowl, use an electric whisk to beat the butter and the sugar until soft and creamy.

 • In a separate medium sized bowl, mix together the eggs, the milk and the melted chocolate.
-Place the liquid mixture into the butter and sugar mixture.
-Mix them together until smooth.
+Place this mixture into the butter and sugar mixture and stir to combine.

 • In a separate large bowl, sift in the dry ingredients (self raising flour, baking powder, cocoa powder and salt) and transfer into the wet mixture.
 Mix until smooth.

 • Fill the paper cases with 2/3 cup of the mixture in each cup.
 Use an ice cream scoop to obtain same-size cupcakes.

 • Place in the warm oven and bake for 20 minutes or until a skewer inserted in the middle of a cupcake comes out clean.